temporalio/documentation/docs/application-development/foundations.md

 <TabItem value="python">

 Workflow parameters are the method parameters of the singular method decorated with `@workflow.run`.
-These can be any data type Temporal can convert, including ['dataclasses'](https://docs.python.org/3/library/dataclasses.html) when properly type-annotated.
+These can be any data type Temporal can convert, including [`dataclasses`](https://docs.python.org/3/library/dataclasses.html) when properly type-annotated.
 Technically this can be multiple parameters, but Temporal strongly encourages a single `dataclass` parameter containing all input fields.
-For example:

 ```python
 @dataclass